ComradDoge/DogeEU4/README.md

 # LORE

 Macaronesia MCR - A combination of portuguese and morrocans settlers (due to major cities on the coast).
 Benefit for the country is to have accepted cultures of both port and mor, but being its own culture too.

+# STEAM WORKSHOP DESCRIPTION

+Shattered Mod, in VERY HEAVY development.

+As of right now:
+- The world is fully shattered
+- Idea variation ideas used as basis (modified)
+- Cathar, Suomenusko, Romuva religions added
+- No Sack of X on your own provinces or subjects (this is clearly the most important part)
+- Various tweaks to various numbers

+Join this [url=https://discord.gg/DwNbtWY] discord [/url] to report bugs and stuff.
+I am always here, except when I am not.
+If you don't like discord just post in the discussion or in the comments.
+Here is a [url=https://docs.google.com/spreadsheets/d/1og2tIyMGXKUlLNaUrCZJdBHX_L6_WSMLEeLxDdEiklY/edit#gid=0] spreadsheet [/url] of various stuff that is all over the place.
+I don't know how it will help you.